ModarYaghi/django-simple-crm/README.md

 └── manage.py
 ```

-

-- **dcrm/**: Contains the main project settings and configurations.
+- **dcrm/**: Contains the main project settings and configurations.
-- **website/**: Holds the core application logic, including models, views, and templates.
+- **website/**: Holds the core application logic, including models, views, and templates.
-- **.gitignore**: Specifies files and directories to be ignored by Git.
+- **.gitignore**: Specifies files and directories to be ignored by Git.
-- **create_mysqldb.py**: Script for setting up the MySQL database.
+- **create_mysqldb.py**: Script for setting up the MySQL database.
-- **manage.py**: Django's command-line utility for administrative tasks.
+- **manage.py**: Django's command-line utility for administrative tasks.

 ## Installation